fylgja/fylgja-fontface/README.md

 | `$file-name` | _null_             | File name of the font               |
 | `$formats`   | local, woff2, woff | The file formats of the font-face.  |
 | `$load`      | swap               | Loading option of the font          |
-_If an option NULL it will be filled in by the font-face_
+_If an option is NULL it will be filled in by the font-face defauls_

 _If an option is missing.
 Plz leave a feature request._